The aortic valve is the final door the blood passes through before leaving the heart to feed the body.

 2. TAVR (Transcatheter Aortic Valve Replacement)

-TAVR offers a faster recovery time than open surgery and is now available for many patients, not just high-risk ones.
+TAVR offers a significantly faster recovery time than open-heart surgery and is now a standard option for many patients across all risk categories.

-Bacteria from gum disease can enter the bloodstream and infect damaged heart valves (Endocarditis).
+Bacteria from gum disease or dental decay can enter the bloodstream and attach to damaged or prosthetic heart valves, causing a life-threatening infection (Endocarditis).

-Action: Brush and floss daily, and tell your dentist about your heart condition before any major dental work.
+Action: Maintain meticulous oral hygiene and always inform your dentist about your heart condition before any dental procedures.

 No comments: